jjvanzon/Circular-Language-Spec/constructs-drafts/text-code/text-code-loose-ideas.md

 De access operators in text code.

-In text code you sort of see the calls to system procedures and you also sort of don’t.
-Each system procedure has its own access operator.
+In text code you sort of see the calls to system commands and you also sort of don’t.
+Each system command has its own access operator.

 |                 |           |
 |----------------:|:----------|